Microsoft Windows Licensing

 Windows Server OS

-Under a July 2010 addition to the Campus Agreement, Windows Server OS and many additional Microsoft server products are also available under the Campus Agreement.
+Windows Server OS and other Microsoft server products may also be available for Cornell employees.
 For details about Windows server products, please see our Microsoft Server Products page.

 Comments?